MicrosoftDocs/learn/learn-pr/azure/aks-app-scale-keda/includes/5-exercise-deploy-app.md

 Kubernetes groups containers into logical structures called pods, which have no intelligence.
 Deployments add the missing intelligence to create your application.

-1. In Cloud Shell, create a manifest file for the Kubernetes Deployment called `deployment.yaml` using the `touch` command;
+1. In Cloud Shell, create a manifest file for the Kubernetes Deployment called `deployment.yaml` using the `touch` command:

     ```azurecli-interactive
     touch deployment.yaml